 The Model 543D was designed to add broadcast-standard 2-channel IFB functionality to Dante-enabled broadcast and related applications.
 Combining the networked audio capability of Dante with traditional analog powered ("wet") and non-powered ("dry" or line-level) IFB outputs allows traditional, proven cueing methods to be maintained.

 The Model 543D can be used in applications where IFB (talent cueing) channels are created in matrix intercom systems and become part of a Dante audio-over-Ethernet network deployment.
 Output ports on matrix intercom systems that directly support Dante, such as the RTS ODIN® or ADAM® with OMNEO™, can be routed to the Model 543D's Dante receiver (input) channels.
-The Model 543D's circuitry will then convert these signals into analog powered and non-powered IFB audio outputs.
+The Model 543D's circuitry will then convert these signals into analog powered and line-level (non-powered) IFB audio outputs.
 In this way, adding IFB support for RTS + OMNEO infrastructures is a simple task.
 Other matrix intercom and broadcast router systems also directly support Dante.

 The Model 543D can also be used with matrix intercom systems that don't directly support Dante.
 An external analog-to-Dante interface can be used to convert analog intercom output ports to Dante channels.
 For example, the Studio Technologies' Model 544D or Model 5412 audio interfaces do an excellent job of converting line-level analog signals to Dante digital audio channels.
 Once in the Dante digital domain, these audio channels can be transported over standard Ethernet networks and then interconnected with the Model 543D's audio input channels.